Regular propagators of bilinear quantum systems: Introduction

-Our aim is to give upper bounds for attainable set of bilinear control systems.
-Our main result is the following \begin{theorem}[Proved in Section \ref{SEC_attainable_set_interaction}] Let $\Hc$ be an infinite dimensional separable Hilbert space, $A$ be a maximal dissipative operator on $\Hc$ with domain $D(A)$ and $B$ an operator on $\Hc$ such that $B-c$ and $-B-c'$ generate contraction semi-groups leaving $D(A)$ invariant for some real constants $c$ and $c'$.
-If $A+uB$ is maximal dissipative with domain $D(A)$ for every $u$ in $\R$ and if the map $t \in \mathbf{R} \mapsto e^{tB} A e^{-tB} \in L(D(A),\Hc)$ is locally Lipschitz, then, (i) for every $T>0$, there exists a unique continuous extension to $L^1([0,T],\R)$ of the input-output mapping of (\ref{EQ_bilinear_abstrait}) $u\mapsto \Upsilon^u_{T,0} \in L(\Hc,\Hc)$, and (ii) for every $\psi_0$ in $H$, the set
+Our aim is to give upper bounds for the attainable set of a bilinear control system.
+The main result is the following. \begin{theorem} Let $\Hc$ be an infinite dimensional Hilbert space, $A$ be a maximal dissipative operator on $\Hc$ with domain $D(A)$, and $B$ be an operator on $\Hc$ such that $B-c$ and $-B-c'$ generate contraction semigroups leaving $D(A)$ invariant for some real constants $c \geq 0$ and $c'\geq 0$.
+Assume that $A+uB$ is maximal dissipative with domain $D(A)$ for every $u$ in $\R$ and that the map $t \in \mathbf{R} \mapsto e^{tB} A e^{-tB} \in L(D(A),\Hc)$, \nuovo{where $D(A)$ is endowed with the graph norm}, is locally Lipschitz.
+Then, for every $T>0$ and \nuovo{for every $\psi_0$ in $\Hc$, there exists a unique continuous extension to $L^1([0,T],\R)$ of the enpoint mapping $u\mapsto \Upsilon^u_{T}\psi_0 \in \Hc$ of~\eqref{EQ_bilinear_abstrait}, moreover} the set